• Home

 • Layering the Batter- The easiest way to do this is using a small cookie scoop or a tablespoon.
 Pick the batter you want to start with, doesn't matter which, and put one scoop or one large tablespoon of batter in each cake tin.
 Then add the different batter.
 Continue doing this in an alternating pattern.
 They batters might overlap a bit.
 You can swirl the batters with a toothpick if you desire but the gluten free flour I used made this batter is very thick and I liked the look without the swirl.
 I wanted clean contrasting colors versus a blended swirl.

-• Smoothing the Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
-If you leave it misshapen, that’s how it will remain when baked.
-When all the batters are in the cake tins, gently smooth the tops with a butter knife.
+• Smoothing the Batter- When all the batters are in the cake tins, gently smooth the tops with a butter knife, but don't make the frostings muddy.

 Recipe FAQs